 Weybourne Day Unit

-The Weybourne Day Unit provides a nurse-led oncology and haematology service.
-Specially trained chemotherapy nurses and nurse specialists administer outpatient chemotherapy regimens, who are supported by the oncology and haematology consultants and a team of doctors specially trained in chemotherapy.
+The Weybourne Day Unit provides a nurse-led Oncology and Haematology service.
+Specially trained Chemotherapy Nurses administer outpatient chemotherapy regimens, which are supported by the Oncology and Haematology consultants and a team of doctors specially trained in Chemotherapy.

 Where to book in

-There are 14 reclining chairs where patients receive their treatment.
+There are 22 reclining chairs where patients receive their treatment.
 A visitor is allowed to accompany each patient.
 Refreshments are provided throughout the day and a light lunch is served to patients between 12 midday and 2 pm.
-There are magazines, newspapers and DVD players with a variety of DVDs to watch; we hope this will help pass the time during the treatment.